Stuffed Peppers

 About this recipe

-These stuffed peppers are the vegetarian version of a Provençal classic, and they sit within one of the most charming traditions in French cooking: petits farcis, which translates simply as “little stuffed things.”
+These stuffed peppers are the vegetarian version of a Provençal classic, and they sit within the old as hill traditions in French cooking which are called “petits farcis”.
+This translates simply as “little stuffed things.”
 Anything round and vegetable gets filled with rice, herbs, breadcrumbs, and whatever else is around.
-Tomatoes, courgettes, onions, aubergines.
+Tomatoes, courgettes, onions, mushrooms or aubergines.
 In Provence and Nice, the growing season is long and the markets overflow with summer vegetables.
-Stuffing them was practical, delicious, and so French.
+Stuffing them is practical and delicious.

 The tradition behind this stuffed peppers recipe